Sky Landscape Artist of the Year 2023: everything you need to know

 Who presents Sky Landscape Artist of the Year?

-Sky Landscape Artist of the Year is presented by comedian Stephen Mangan and journalist and TV presenter Joan Bakewell.
-They will be mingling with the artists and discussing their work as it develops.
-Stephen and Joan are also the hosts of Sky Portrait Artist of the Year.
+Sky Landscape Artist of the Year is presented by comedian Stephen Mangan.
+He will mingle with the artists and discussing their work as it develops.
+Stephen is also the host of Sky Portrait Artist of the Year.

 Who are the Sky Landscape Artist of the Year judges?